cloudbytestorage/touchstone/README.md

 ### What other innovations matter w.r.t automation ?
-+ using automation tool to inject faults & verify the resiliency of the system.
++ tool to inject faults & verify the resiliency of the system.
   + dedicated thought process needs to go into crafting the fault injection methods.

 ### Related Links